Show Me in the Module

 And I’ve started to wonder how far I can stretch this principle of ‘show, don’t tell’.
 How far can I show the world and its history, only through modules?
 Long rules on ‘how to make magic items’ can feel tedious, but if every module with a magical item follows exactly the right conventions for creating items, then that can feel compelling at the right time - at the end of a campaign, when players start to piece the puzzle together for themselves.

-The same definitely applies to my habit of writing with Side Quests .
+The same definitely applies to my habit of writing with Threads .
 I find it practically impossible to explain what I’m doing without just showing people.

 1. If I still had my copy of New York by Night , I would do a long dissection of that book and how it seems to show a world, without actually handing over enough concrete, gameable things to do.
 The material is all there, but it somehow expects you to just riff off of it, live, and jump through the pages to find statblocks (which aren’t blocks - each one is a page long). ↩︎